BlueSquare23/web-lgsm/Readme.md

 ## :closed_lock_with_key: Security & Liability

-I claim no liability for any injury or damages that may result from the use or abuse of this piece of software.
+This project is MIT licensed meaning I claim no liability for any damages that may result from the use or abuse of this piece of software.
 Use at your own risk!
 I have tried to take security precautions when building this app in order to prevent it from being horribly abused.

 However, please note I am an amateur programmer and this app is fundamentally sorta suss.
 It is a web portal for wrapping shell commands.
 Everything should